incepter/react-async-states/packages/docs/docs/api/0-the-whole-api.md

-  uniqueId, // the uniqueId of the state instance getState, // gets the current state setState, // sets state and notifies all subscribers run, // runs the producer and returns the abort function runp, // runs the producer and returns a promise to the run's resolve runc, // runs the producer with onSuccess, onError and onAborted callbacks
+  uniqueId, // the uniqueId of the state instance getState, // gets the current state setState, // sets state and notifies all subscribers on, // allows registering events at `source` (state instance) level run, // runs the producer and returns the abort function runp, // runs the producer and returns a promise to the run's resolve runc, // runs the producer with onSuccess, onError and onAborted callbacks